Hanshen-Xiao/Hanshen-Xiao.github.io/_pages/about.md

 My earlier works encompass a range of related topics including Byzantine consensus and proof of work in applied cryptography, and constrained sampling theory in signal processing.

-I was a recipient of [Mathwork Fellowship (2021-2023)](https://engineering.mit.edu/fellows/hanshen-xiao/) and [Tsinghua Future Scholar Fellowship (2016-2017)] (https://www.tsinghua.edu.cn/jyjx/yjsjy/jztx.htm).
+I was a recipient of [Mathwork Fellowship](https://engineering.mit.edu/fellows/hanshen-xiao/) (2021-2023) and [Tsinghua Future Scholar Fellowship](https://www.tsinghua.edu.cn/jyjx/yjsjy/jztx.htm) (2016-2017) .
 My research has also been supported and funded by [DSTA, Singapore](https://www.dsta.gov.sg/home), [Captical One](https://www.capitalone.com) and [Cisco](https://www.cisco.com/#tabs-9cfa4a460b-item-b8ba101fed-tab).